thaljef/Dist-Zilla-Chef/README.md

 # WHY IT IS CALLED CHEF

-In some ways, creating a dist is like cooking food, and you are the chef.
-Your dist has many "ingredients" (dependencies).
-We store these ingredients in a "pantry" (Pinto repostiory).
-When we are hungry for some code, we "bake" (build) our dist by combining it with all of the necessary ingredients.
+In some ways, creating a dist is like cooking food, and you are the chef!
+Your dist has many ingredients (dependencies).
+We store these ingredients in a pantry (Pinto repostiory).
+When we are hungry for some code, we cook (build) our dist by combining it with all of the necessary ingredients.

-I know, this metaphor isn't perfect.
+I know, the cooking metaphor isn't perfect.
 But I needed a coherent set of names for these command plugins.
 The cooking metaphor seemed reasonable.
 Who knows, maybe it will get some traction.
+Suggestions are welcome.

-# HOW TO BECOME A CHEF
+# HOW TO COOK

-Here's the general process for using the Dist::Zilla::Chef commands.
-First, suppose we are going to make a new distribution call Frobulator.
-So we're going to use [dzil](http://search.cpan.org/perldoc?dzil) to create the basic structure for us...
+Here's the general workflow for using the Dist::Zilla::Chef commands.
+For this example, suppose you are going to make a new distribution call Frobulator.
+So you use [dzil](http://search.cpan.org/perldoc?dzil) to create the basic distribution structure for you...

     dzil new Frobulator

-Now we need to write some code.
-So let's add a function to the Frobulator class...
+Now we write some code.
+Suppose you've decided that the `Frobulator` is going to use [Mojolicious](http://search.cpan.org/perldoc?Mojolicious).
+We aso add an `ABSTRACT`, which is required by Dist::Zilla...

     # in lib/Frobulator.pm
     package Frobulator;

+    # ABSTRACT: Does stuff

-    use autodie;
+    use Mojolicious;

-    sub blazo { ... }

-Notice that
+And maybe fter a few minutes of coding, you have a couple subroutines and maybe a couple test scripts to accompany `Frobulator`.
+Now it is time to cook!

+First, you need to gather the "ingredients" for your distribution and "stock" them in the "pantry"...

+    dzil stock

+Mojolicious (and all of its dependencies) will now be "stocked" in a CPAN-like repository in the `pan` directory.
+Now you can "cook" your distribution and all of its dependencies together...

+    dzil cook

+This builds, tests, and installs your distribution into the `dlib` directory, along with all the dependencies.
+The result is stashed in the `dlib` directory.

+Now suppose you add a new dependency on [Test::More](http://search.cpan.org/perldoc?Test::More).
+Once again, we run the `stock` command to gather any ingredients that are missing from our pantry...

+    dzil stock

+And finally, we cook our distribution again...

+    dzil cook

+But this time, only the new dependencies need to be built, since the `dlib` directory still has all the dependencies from the last baking.

+Over time, the `dlib` directory may get crufty, or you just might want to cook from scratch again.
+In that case, you "scrub" your workspace to remove the `dlib` directory...

+    dzil scrub

+Now the next time you cook, Dist::Zilla::Chef will assemble your distribution and all of its dependencies again.

 # SUPPORT